 Everything you Need to Know about Coffee

-You most likely drink a cuppa Joe every day but perhaps don’t know how it came to being the lauded hot beverage that it is.
-We’ll teach you everything you need to know about coffee right here…
+If you’re reading this, you most likely drink a cuppa Joe every day – but perhaps, you don’t know how it came to being the lauded hot beverage that it is.
+Pour your best brew, as we teach you everything there is to know about coffee, right here…

 Kaldi the Goat Herder

 Let us introduce you to the legend of Kaldi the goat herder, who unwittingly discovered the effects of the coffee cherry.
 Deep in the Ethiopian highlands, while Kaldi was caring for his goats, he noticed that they became more energetic and lively after eating berries from a particular tree.
 Kaldi picked these cherries and took them to his local monastery, where the local abbot experimented with the fruit.

 He made the cherries into a hot drink and discovered it had revitalising effects, with the capability of keeping him awake for long hours of prayer.
 This is the legend of how the caffeinated drink we know today was discovered, and slowly, the knowledge of the drink spread to the Arabian Peninsula.

 Coffee seeds found their way to new lands and coffee trees were planted worldwide.

 In only 100 years, coffee has established itself as a sought-after commodity throughout the world.
 Plantations have been established and many economies now rely on coffee as an export crop.

 All You Need To Know About Coffee

 In the commercial coffee trade, there are two main coffee species – Arabica and Canephora (more commonly called Robusta).

 The Arabica bean differs from its counterpart, Robusta, in that it is flatter and slightly longer in shape.
 It produces a milder coffee that has a softer aromatic flavour.